 Tyler is an incredible trip planner, so once we purchased the plane tickets, I sat back and let him get to work.
 His itinerary was incredible.
 Each day was filled with an adventure, relaxation time, and not too much time in the car.
 We landed before Chris and May and picked up our wifi (highly recommend getting this) and the rental car.
 The car rental service in Iceland explained to us, that you need to hold your door as you exit your car.
 I took it with a grain of salt thinking it was odd, but after the first gust of wind that almost took my car door off, I realized they weren’t joking.
 So, I repeat, hold your door and also don’t have everyone in the car open their doors at once…the winds are that strong!

 After freezing our butts off while walking around, soup was needed.
 We made our way to Sægreifinn (also known as The Sea Baron) because they claim to have the world’s best lobster soup…and they do.
 This tiny, hole-in-the-wall place has three communal tables and a front patio.
 We ordered the famous lobster soup with skewers of cod.
-The soup is rich, full of flavor and served with a basket of bread, which you will want to be able to sop up every last drop.
+The soup is rich, creamy and served with a basket of bread, which you will need to sop up every last drop.
 The cod is fresh (probably caught that day) and cooked to perfection.
-From there we checked into our Airbnb, and went to the airport, got Chris and May and headed back to Reykjavík to settle in and find a spot for dinner.
-We landed on Messinn, which I suggest you makes a reservation.
-We were lucky that they could fit us in.
+From there we checked into our Airbnb, went to the airport, got Chris and May and headed back to Reykjavík to settle in and find a spot for dinner.
+We landed on Messinn, which I suggest you make a reservation.
+(We were lucky that they could fit us in).
 This rustic spot serves up a great wine list, cocktail list, and incredible seafood in cask iron skillets.
-Tyler and I split a Salmon skillet which came with parsnips, cashews, broccoli, coconut oil, chili, and lemon.
-We also ordered the skillet of roasted vegetables with cous cous.
+Tyler and I split a Salmon skillet which came with parsnips, cashews, broccoli, coconut oil, chili, and lemon and the skillet of roasted vegetables with cous cous.
 Everything was incredibly fresh and delicious.
 Plus, they had vegan, and dairy free options as well.

 The next morning, we bundled up and headed to see some of Iceland’s incredible National Parks while driving the “Golden Circle.”
 Our first stop was at Thingvellir National Park, which is the only place in the world that you can see tectonic plates meet.
 Walk in between the North American and European tectonic plates, while taking in the incredible sights like the Oxarafoss waterfall and Drekkingarhylur pool (some if may look familiar from Game of Thrones).
 From there, we headed to the Haukadalur geothermal region to see the Strokkur Geysir.
 We were at the geysir for about two minutes when it shot up in the air and took me by surprise.
 It’s pretty amazing that something natural is perfectly timed (every eight minutes) and has such a force.
 Last on our sights, was the Gullfoss waterfall.
 The waterfalls in Iceland truly make waterfalls in California seem like a trickle.
 It was a day filled with nature’s beauties that were unlike anything I have ever seen.
 We piled back in the car and headed back to Reykjavík, but had to stop to say hello to some Icelandic horses on the way.
 They are smaller and furrier than American horses and you will see them all over the country.

 That night we stumbled into The English Pub when it started to snow.
 As we waited for a table, we ordered some beers at the bar and found that they only served Icelandic beer.
 I quickly found a stout that was my new go-to staple.
 Once we sat down, we ordered the meat soup, lamb burger, hot dogs and fries.
 It’s a great spot to warm up, grab a beer, and some good ol’ Iceland food.
 Tyler even said it was one of the best burgers he ever had.
-From there, we headed to The Lebowski Bar…yep a whole bar based on the movie, which we are huge fans of.
-With twenty different White Russians, a bowling alley on the wall, and a rug that really pulls the room together, this bar did not skimp anything from the movie.
+From there, we headed to The Lebowski Bar…yep a whole bar dedicated to one of our favorite movies.
+With twenty different White Russians, a bowling alley on the wall, and a rug that really pulls the room together, this bar did not skimp on anything from the movie.
 We loved it so much, we went back later on in our trip too.

 The next morning we headed to Vik, Iceland, which is on the west coast.
-On the way, we stopped at the Seljalandsfoss Waterfall.
-You are able to walk around and inside of this gorgeous waterfall.
+On the way, we stopped at the Seljalandsfoss Waterfall, where we were able to walk around and inside of the waterfall.
 From there we headed to the Black Sand beach and Reynisdrangar sea stacks.
 We were warned to not touch the water, which we tried to not laugh at, but once we saw the “Sneaker Waves” we realized it was no joke.
 The pull and the frequency of the waves was more intense than we had ever seen.
-Even more eye catching, was the black sand that was such a contrast to the water.
+Even more eye catching, was the black sand that was such a contrast to the fierce white water.